oracle-livelabs/apex/approvals-component/4-update-table-task.md

 In this lab, you will:
 - Update the table definition and insert new data
 - Update Task Definition
-- Add Before Expire event for an Expense Request
+- Add multiple events for an Expense Request
+- Run and Explore an application

 ## Task 1: Update the EMPLOYEE_DETAILS table